An essential guide with best practices

 09 | SaaS Contract Negotiation: Data Extraction Fees

 Don’t assume your data will be easy or free to retrieve, especially with smaller SaaS providers.
-Protect yourself against fees and the hassle to renegotiate SaaS contract issues.
-There are two kinds of data that you might want to extract from a SaaS application: user data regarding your accounts, licensed users, their usage – all information used for compliance; and business data that you’re working with regarding your suppliers, customers, transactions, plants, warehouses, such as customer lists from a CRM or product features from a PLM.
+Protect yourself against fees and the hassle of renegotiating SaaS contract terms and conditions.
+There are two types of data that you may want to extract from a SaaS application: user data regarding accounts, licensed users, and their usage – all information used for compliance; and business data that you’re working with regarding your suppliers, customers, transactions, plants, warehouses, such as customer lists from a CRM or product features from a PLM.

-This data might require negotiation to retrieve from the provider portal.
-With big SaaS providers, it is generally easy to extract your data.
+This data might require approval to retrieve it from the provider portal.
+With big SaaS providers, it is generally much easier to extract your data.
 But it could be more difficult with smaller SaaS providers.
 They might have developed features you need operationally, but not features to easily extract data from those operations.

-It should be on your SaaS contract checklist to write contractual terms such that you won’t be charged for data retrieval.
+It should be on your SaaS contract checklist to include contractual terms that establish that you won’t be charged for data retrieval.
 For instance, if there is a built-in feature, your SaaS contract must specify that there won’t be a fee for running the extraction.
 Or if the functionality is poorly implemented, and you need help, there won’t be a fee for the provider supporting that feature or completing a manual extraction for you.

 USU story: Adobe buys NeoLane

 What happens when your SaaS product is purchased during your contract period?
-We saw this happen with NeoLane, a CRM company that was purchased by Adobe.
+We saw this exact scenario play out with NeoLane, a CRM company that was purchased by Adobe.
 The application was redesigned by Adobe and the new version was offered as a paid upgrade.
 Our customer who did not have contract limitations in place was asked to suddenly pay twice the price of their contractual maintenance.

 Example: Salesforce data to SAP ERP

-You are the manager of customer deals in the sales force and when a deal closes you want to export and store those invoices in SAP ERP.
+Imagine you are the manager of customer deals in the sales force and when a deal closes you want to export and store those invoices in SAP ERP.
 You’d like to run reports on their monthly spending, then extract that data and put it on an Excel spreadsheet.
 If you’re in Europe, interoperability is regulated by law: any application must be able to send data to another application.
-However, there might be hidden fees – there’s that challenge again! – if you do not specify the terms in your contract.
+However, there might be hidden fees – yet another example of that prevalent challenge! – if you do not specify the terms in your contract.

 10 | SaaS Contract Checklist: Transition & Extension Fees

-Include contractual terms for transitioning your data to a new provider, and extending your subscription to an acquired company or tool.
+Include contractual terms for transitioning your data to a new SaaS provider and extending your subscription to an acquired company or tool.

-You got a big discount on an initial three-year SaaS contract, and you’re ready to extend it for a fourth year.
-But when you negotiate the new pricing, the SaaS provider proposes a big increase, such as Adobe trying to triple the cost of Creative Cloud in our example under point 1.
+Let’s say you got a large discount on an initial three-year contract, and now you’re ready to renew your SaaS contract and extend it for a fourth year.
+However, when you negotiate the new pricing, the SaaS provider will likely propose a big increase, such as Adobe trying to triple the cost of Creative Cloud in our example under the first point.

 If you decide to cancel the SaaS contract and transition to another SaaS provider, there might be other challenges.
 Does your existing SaaS contract stipulate that all data sets, system connectors and tool configurations will be retrievable and easily transferred to another application?
 If they are retrievable, does your SaaS contract protect you from transfer fees?